Role

 Jens is a member of the newly established research working group Making Sense of Media, part of Ofcom.

-Jens is Associate Editor for the academic journal Acta Psychologica.
-Further, he is editor of the book series "Palgrave Studies in Cyberpsychology" with Palgrave Macmillan Publishers (10 titles to date).
+Jens is editor of the book series "Palgrave Studies in Cyberpsychology" with Palgrave Macmillan Publishers (11 titles to date).

 Jens is a regular reviewer and expert evaluator in the field of Cyberpsychology.
 He has been an external advisor for the European Research Agency and other national-level research councils, and he undertakes reviews for a range of academic journals, such as Computers in Human Behaviour, American Psychologist and New Media & Society.